jakelashbrook/discover-penwith/README.md

 sector because I guess it's become a comfort zone area for me.
 At first I had decided to create a restaurant/cafe website for my employers- and I did!
 Got to a point of completion- and decided it wasn't enough, it didn't fit with what I wanted to create for my assessment criteria.
 So I went back to the drawing board and debated what was pheasable and what kind of API's I wanted to use.
-I was actually surfing a facebook group I'm apart of when the idea for 'Discover Penwith' dawned on me.
+I was actually surfing a facebook group I'm a part of when the idea for 'Discover Penwith' dawned on me.

 Cornwall has become one of the most popular tourist destinations in the UK, even more so since Staycationing became the